mo4dawg/mo4dawg.github.io/_posts/2016-11-11-restful-services.md

 **Definitions of Safe and Idempotent**

 **Safe** &nbsp;&nbsp;Safe methods are HTTP methods that do not modify resources.&nbsp; For instance, using GET or HEAD on a resource URL, should NEVER change the resource.&nbsp; However, this is not completely true.&nbsp; It means: it won't change the resource representation.&nbsp; It is still possible, that safe methods do change things on a server or resource, but this should not reflect in a different representation.

-**Idempotent** &nbsp;;&nbsp;An idempotent HTTP method is a HTTP method that can be called many times without different outcomes.&nbsp; It would not matter if the method is called only once, or ten times over.&nbsp; The result should be the same. &nbsp;Again, this only applies to the result, not the resource itself.&nbsp; This still can be manipulated (like an update-timestamp, provided this information is not shared in the (current) resource representation.
+**Idempotent** &nbsp;&nbsp;An idempotent HTTP method is a HTTP method that can be called many times without different outcomes.&nbsp; It would not matter if the method is called only once, or ten times over.&nbsp; The result should be the same. &nbsp;Again, this only applies to the result, not the resource itself.&nbsp; This still can be manipulated (like an update-timestamp, provided this information is not shared in the (current) resource representation.

 The key thing to understand is that POST is not itempotent but PUT is.  &nbsp;So if you call PUT with the same arguments the result is always the same. &nbsp; For POST this is not guarenteed. &nbsp; Here is an important consideration and why you shoule reserve POST to the Create operation: